Stenkil

-Stenkil (Old Norse: Steinkell) was a King of Sweden who ruled c.
+Stenkil (Old Norse: Steinkell; died 1066) was a King of Sweden who ruled c.
 1060 until 1066.
 He succeeded Emund the Old and became the first king from the House of Stenkil.
 He is praised as a devout Christian, but with an accommodating stance towards the old Pagan religion.
 His brief reign saw an armed conflict with Norway.

 Family background

 The Hervarar saga (13th century) describes Stenkil as the son of Ragnvald the Old and Astrid Njalsdotter, the daughter of Njal Finnsson from Hålogaland in Norway and a cognatic descendant of Harald Fairhair.
-Later historians have identified the father of Stenkil as Ragnvald Ulfsson who was the earl of Staraya Ladoga and the grandson of the legendary Viking Skoglar Toste, but this presumed family-connection is not supported by any other sources and must therefore be regarded as very uncertain.
+Later historians have identified the father of Stenkil as Ragnvald Ulfsson who was the earl of Ladoga and the grandson of the legendary Viking Skoglar Toste, but this presumed family-connection is not supported by any other sources and must therefore be regarded as very uncertain.
 The Icelandic sagas mention a wife and two sons of Ragnvald Ulfsson but none are identified with Stenkil and his mother Astrid.
 The contemporary chronicler Adam of Bremen says Stenkil was the nephew (nepos) or stepson (privignus) of the former King Emund the Old, while the Hervarar saga asserts that he was related to the previous dynasty by marriage to Emund's daughter.

 Stenkil was probably from Västergötland rather than Uppland or the Mälaren area.
 The short chronicle appended to the Westrogothic law (c.
 1240) clearly states that he spent time in Levene in Västergötland where he was long remembered as the king who "loved West Geats before all his other subjects", and he was lauded as a great archer whose hit marks were long shown with admiration.
 The tradition that Stenkil was beloved by the Geats appears to be supported by Snorri Sturluson's Heimskringla.
 In a speech by Thorvid, the lawspeaker (lagman) of Västergötland before a battle with Harald Hardrada (see below), the lawspeaker expresses the Geats' (Gautland people) loyalty to Stenkil:

 The statement of the Hervarar saga that Stenkil was originally Jarl in Svíþjóð (in the first hand, the provinces around Lake Mälaren) nevertheless calls for some caution.
 Historian Peter Sawyer argues that the traditions associating Stenkil with Västergötland may not be reliable, but rather express a later need to advocate Västergötland as the hub of the Swedish kingdom.
 His active advocacy for a bishopric in Sigtuna may speak for a strong association with the Mälaren Valley.